ArturoSirvent/mouse-juggler/README.md

 1. Go to the [Releases](https://github.com/ArturoSirvent/mouse-juggler/releases) page
 2. Download the appropriate version for your operating system:
-    - `mouse-juggler-win64.exe` for Windows
+    - `mouse-juggler-win-X.Y.Z.exe` for Windows
-    - `mouse-juggler-macos` for macOS
+    - `mouse-juggler-macos-X.Y.Z` for macOS
-    - `mouse-juggler-linux` for Linux
+    - `mouse-juggler-linux-X.Y.Z` for Linux
 3. Run the executable directly (no installation needed)

+> Note: Replace X.Y.Z with the actual version number (e.g., 1.0.0)

 ### Creating a Release Package